rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/1-sealed-secrets.md

 🪄 Log in to ArgoCD - you should now see the SealedSecret unsealed as a regular k8s secret

-You should notice that the `git-auth` secrets fails to sync:
+You might notice that the `git-auth` secrets fails to sync:

 > :warning: HEALTH DETAILS - failed update: Resource "git-auth" already exists and is not managed by SealedSecret